Kalmantic/peakinfer/design/PeakInfer Product Requirements Document (PRD) v0.7.md

 ### **Positioning Strategy**

-Kalmantic's positioning: be the **technical authority** in LLM cost efficiency.
+Kalmantic's positioning: be the **technical authority** in LLM peak performance.
 Not another caching library, not another hosted API — the *orchestrator of orchestrators*, reducing inference spend by **20-70%** across Application, Serving, and Infrastructure layers.

 ## **2\.
 Technical Problem Statement**